garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Learning effect.md

-they have learnt after the first variation
+- also known as the "Carry-over effect"
+- participants
 	- the task they do is a variable